 This wine is super smooth and easy to drink, like a lot of good red blend’s tend to be.
 I would give it a 4 out of 5.
 I am a huge fan of red wine in general, but reds that have rich, dark flavors like this tend to be some of my favorites.
 Dress up as a your favorite risqué character and connect with your inner dark side as you drink this wine on Halloween.
 For around $10, you won’t be disappointed.

-I hope that you find only treats and no tricks if you give these wines a try!
+I hope that you find only treats and no tricks if you give these wines for Halloween a try!
 Make sure to subscribe to get the latest in Thanksgiving and Christmas wines as well:)

 *Cheers to another year of candy, costumes, and creepy things everywhere*